-Metric and test method for NR 2Tx configuration (NR Standalone)

-In Rel-16, many requests from operators and vendors on bands support UL-MIMO were seen.
-With increased interests from industry on UL coverage performance, a significant number of WIs in Rel-17 were focused on high power solutions and multi-antenna Tx features, which include, e.g., UL MIMO, PC2, TxD, CA high power limit, and PC1.5.
-All of these enhancements are anticipated to enhance the performance of NR networks overall; thus, developing a metric and test method for measuring radiated requirements for UEs supporting coherent and non-coherent UL-MIMO is in the scope of Rel-18.
-The developed test methods in the Core Part of the work item will be added to RAN5 conformance specifications as part of this work item.

-Updates for NR 1Tx (EN-DC)

-Updates to the framework for EN-DC TRP TRS testing is included.
-No new conformance requirements are introduced as there are no new core requirements for TRP TRS in EN-DC mode.

 Until RAN#103, the Core part of the RAN4 Rel-18 WI “Enhancement of UE TRP (Total Radiated Power) and TRS (Total Radiated Sensitivity) requirements and test methodologies for FR1 (NR SA and EN-DC)” is 100% complete and Performance part is 75% completed.
 This necessitates the introduction of the RAN5 Conformance work item to enable the industry to pursue certification testing associated with new test methods and requirements enhancements for NR FR1 TRP TRS that is the scope of Rel-18.

 4 Objective